jcbendernh/ADFOrchestrator/DatabricksJob.md

 These instructions are based on the [Leverage Azure Databricks jobs orchestration from Azure Data Factory](https://techcommunity.microsoft.com/blog/analyticsonazure/leverage-azure-databricks-jobs-orchestration-from-azure-data-factory/3123862) article that was published in Feb 22 by [Clinton W Ford](https://www.linkedin.com/in/clintonwford/) and [Leo Furlong](https://www.linkedin.com/in/leoafurlongiv/) from Databricks.

 I went through their instructions and made a few minor changes.
-These are included in the [Execute Databricks Job using MI](https://github.com/jcbendernh/ADFOrchestrator/blob/main/files/Execute%20Databricks%20Job%20using%20MI.zip) Azure Data Factory Template.
+These are included in the [Execute Databricks Job using MI](https://github.com/jcbendernh/ADFOrchestrator/blob/main/files/Execute%20Databricks%20Job%20using%20MI.zip) Azure Data Factory Template within this repo.

 If you do not have a Databricks Job already created, you can use the following instructions to create one that can be utilized in the steps below: [Create your first workflow with an Azure Databricks job](https://learn.microsoft.com/en-us/azure/databricks/jobs/jobs-quickstart)